NOTE: Analysis is mixed in with the relation of

 (8-13) Then the driver gets in the car.
 The driver smiles, recalling for him, "Red door!"
 (14-15) Bushnell waves them off.

-(16-22) Shawn Colvin's "Viva Las Vegas" plays as we have a scenes of Vegas as Cooper-Dougie is driven through it.
+(16-22) Shawn Colvin's "Viva Las Vegas" plays as we have shots of Vegas as Cooper-Dougie is driven through it.
 We see ICONS.
 Cirque du Soleil's O at Bellagio Drive.
 ARIA.
 "Paris" on a helium balloon, the fake Eiffel Tower nearby.
 EXCALIBUR and its Tournament of Kings.
 The LUXOR.
 TREASURE ISLAND.
 THE MIRAGE.

 Storybook names.
 Mythic places and imitations of real places.
-This seems significant.

 (23) Then a shot from high overhead of a long lonely stretch of road through the desert.